PhysiCell-Tools/python-loader/man/docstring/pcdl_make_ome_tiff.md

   -v VERBOSE, --verbose VERBOSE
                         setting verbose to False for less text output, while processing. default is True.
+  --cutoff [CUTOFF ...]
+                        if a contour from a substrate or cell_type not should be cut by greater than zero, another cutoff value can be specified here like this attribute:value
+                        attribute:value attribute:value. defaukt is ID:0
+  --focus FOCUS [FOCUS ...]
+                        set of substrate and cell_type names to specify what will be translated into ome tiff format. if None, all substrates and cell types will be processed. default is a None.
   --collapse COLLAPSE   should all mcds time steps from the time series be
                         collapsed into one big ome.tiff, or a many ome.tiff, one ome.tiff for each time step?, default is True.